-ILIAS was launched on April 2004 as a 5 years project, and got a total EC financial contribution of \in 7,5 Million.
+ILIAS was launched on April 2004 as a 5 years project, and got a total EC financial contribution of $\in$ 7,5 million.
 ILIAS contained several elements: the co-ordination of a number of activities of the laboratories, such as environmental background measurement and control, safety procedures, outreach activities, and the funding for access of new users to the labs.

-The continuation of this program (a new proposal called ILIAS-Next is being submitted to EC) and the continuation of the coordination among the four underground labs (a new agreement called EuLAbs is being signed by the agencies Presidents) has been favored by ASPERA.
-Created by ApPEC and funded by the EC through the 7th Framework Programme, ASPERA is a network of national government agencies responsible for coordinating and funding national research efforts in Astroparticle Physics in Europe.
-See http://www.aspera-eu.org/.
+The continuation of this program (a new proposal called ILIAS-Next has been submitted to EC) and the continuation of the coordination among the four underground labs (a new agreement called EuLAbs is being signed by the agencies Presidents) has been favored by ASPERA.
+Created by ApPEC and funded by the EC through the 7th Framework Programme, ASPERA is an European Union ERANET project for the coordination of national research efforts in Astroparticle Physics in Europe, see [5].